txje/Unicycler/README.md

                         CTGTCAATTT
 ```

-If the assembly process was complete, we'd always get one contig per physical piece of DNA have no need for a graph.
+If the assembly process was complete, we'd always get one contig per chromosome/plasmid and may not care about assembly graphs.
 But most assemblies are not complete (especially short read assemblies), and a graph can describe an incomplete assembly much better than contigs alone.

-The main reason we can't get a complete assembly from short reads is that DNA usually contains _repeats_ - the same sequence occuring two or more times in the genome.
+The main reason we can't get a complete assembly from short reads is that DNA usually contains _repeats_ – the same sequence occuring two or more times in the genome.
 When a repeat is longer than the reads (or for paired-end sequencing, longer than the insert size), it forms a single contig in the assembly graph with multiple connections in and multiple connections out.

 Here is what happens to a simple bacterial assembly graph as you add repeats to the genome:
 <p align="center"><img src="misc/repeats_in_graph.png" alt="Repeats in graph"></p>